matrix-org/synapse/docs/code_style.md

 automatically on save.
 It may be worth looking into whether this functionality is supported in your editor for a more convenient development workflow.
-It is not, however, recommended to run `mypy` on save as it take a while and can be very resource intensive.
+It is not, however, recommended to run `mypy` on save as it takes a while and can be very resource intensive.

 ## General rules